 Cast: Kim Yoon-seok, Ha Jung-woo, Yoo Hai-jin, Kim Tae-ri

-Summary: As the Korean war erupts….people flee during the Korean War… Korean history from the 1950s to the present day through the life of an ordinary man,a young man leaves his father behind to find his lost sister.
-This generational story follows his journey through love, loss, and war; all to care for his remaining family.
+Summary: As people fee during the Korean war, a young man leaves his father behind to find his lost sister.
+This generational story follows his journey through love, loss, and war; all to care for his remaining family highlighting Korean history from the 1950s to the present day through the life of an ordinary man.

 Summary: A young, successful, wealthy man commits crime after crime, until a detective decides to hunt him down, and bring him to justice.